webdevops/php-docker-boilerplate/README.md

     $ composer create-project typo3/cms-base-distribution htdocs/
     $ touch htdocs/FIRST_INSTALL htdocs/.gitkeep

 Feel free to modify your TYPO3 installation in your htdocs (shared folder of Docker), most of the time there is no need to enter any Docker container.

+### Existing TYPO3 project

+Just put your TYPO3 project inside the htdocs folder or use git to checkout your project into htdocs.

+### TYPO3 cli runner

 You can run one-shot command inside the `TYPO3` service container: